 Left to myself, I probably would not have been a “bad” kid, but I took up with a neighbor who did not have any compunction about stealing and other illicit activities and, of course, what he did, I did as well (1 Corinthians 15:33).
 The most ironic part about our relationship was that, although he was usually the instigator of our scandalous activities, he had more (as little as it may have been) regard for God than I did.
 I recall him being alarmed at the fact that I would unabashedly place my hand on a Bible and swear I was telling the truth when we both knew I was lying.
 During those teenage years, God was not even a passing thought in my mind.

 In my junior year of high school, my friend and I began competing in both high school and amateur rodeos.
 I rode all three bucking events (barebacks, saddle broncs, and bulls).
 My passion (the god in my life at the time) was bull riding.
 It was my intention to be world champion.
-But Yahweh had other plans for this dumb cowboy.
+But Yahweh had other plans for this cowboy.

 My first thought was anger because I had drawn one of the better bulls, with which I might have won the event.
-My second thought was that they would amputate my leg at the knee, and that, consequently, I would have to figure out a way to ride bulls with a wooden leg (thankfully, the surgeons were able to put my leg back together, shortening it by only an inch and half rather than a foot and half).
+My second thought was that they would amputate my leg at the knee, and that, consequently, I would have to figure out a way to ride bulls with a prosthetic leg (thankfully, the surgeons were able to put my leg back together, shortening it by only an inch and half rather than a foot and half).

 The rancher was one of the first to bring Semmintal cattle into the United States.
 Because they had inseminated Herford heifers with much larger Semmintal bulls, most of the calves had to either be pulled or taken to the veterinarian hospital for C-sections.
 Consequently, the foreman put both a day and night crew on to ride the herd and bring in any heifers needing help in delivering their calves.
-I was one of two on the night crew, going out on horseback several times each night with lanterns to monitor the pregnant heifers.
+I was one of two cowhands on the night crew, going out on horseback several times each night with lanterns to monitor the pregnant heifers.
 Providentially, the man with whom I spent those nights shared the gospel of Christ with me (1 Corinthians 15:1-5).

 Although, the Bible teaches no such means for salvation, my faith and repentance at that time were genuine, and, consequently, a conversion took place, and my life has been Yahweh’s ever since.
 End of story?
 Hardly!
 This was only the beginning.

 Although I have been wholly converted to Christ from that day forward, my conversion on that day was no more my salvation in Christ than Paul’s conversion on the road to Damascus was his salvation (Acts 22:1-16).
 But that day’s conversion would later lead me to salvation in Christ.
-Two years later, Yahweh led me to a local pastor, who shared with me the entire biblical plan of salvation and who baptized me into Christ for the forgiveness of my sins.
+Two years later, Yahweh led me to a local pastor, who shared with me the entire biblical plan of salvation and who baptized/immersed me into Christ for the forgiveness of my sins.
 It was then, according to the Scriptures, that I was born from above (2 Corinthians 5:17 and Romans 6:3-4, note the words “in” and “into”), was circumcised in my heart (Colossians 2:11-13), had my sins forgiven (Acts 2:38, 22:16), was granted salvation (Mark 16:16, 1 Peter 3:21), put on Christ (Galatians 3:26-27), and was added to the body of Christ (Acts 2:41, 1 Corinthians 12:13).2

 Afterwards, I discovered that the pastor who baptized me into Christ had played another part in my salvation two years earlier on that eventful July day in 1973.
 After the car wreck, this same pastor had driven by, while we were stretched out on the pavement, waiting for the ambulances to arrive.
 The pastor had prayed for the people involved in the horrific accident, having no idea whom he was praying for.
 Soon after he baptized me into Christ, I shared the story of the accident with him, and upon hearing the name of the driver of our vehicle, he immediately recognized the name.
 His destination that day had been the home of the grandparents of our driver, with whom he was to have a Bible study.

-I’m convinced this pastor’s first prayer was immediately before, at the same time, or immediately after my simple prayer “God help us!”
-Yahweh answered that prayer in ways I could not have imagined at the time, including using the pastor who drove by and prayed for us as the man who would, two years later, baptize me into Christ.
+I’m convinced this pastor’s first prayer was immediately before, at the same time, or immediately after my simple prayer, “God help us!”
+Yahweh answered that prayer in ways I could have never imagined at the time, including using the pastor who drove by and prayed for us as the man who would, two years later, baptize me into Christ.
 Yahweh has continued to answer that day’s prayers and has proven He can use the most ignoble of men to bring Him glory and help advance His kingdom.

-If you have yet to surrender your life in faith and repentance and be baptized into Christ for the forgiveness of your sins, I implore you not to hesitate.
+If you have yet to surrender your life in faith and repentance and be immersed into Christ for the forgiveness of your sins, I implore you not to hesitate.
 If I can assist you in your decision, please contact me.

 *We are admonished in Matthew 10:8 “freely ye have received, freely give.”
 Although we have a suggested price for our books, we do not sell them.
 In keeping with 2 Corinthians 9:7, this ministry is supported by freewill offerings.
 If you cannot afford the suggested price, inform us of your situation, and we will be pleased to provide you with whatever you need for whatever you can send.